 George Clerk took a first in botany as an undergraduate of the University College of the Gold Coast, then an external affiliate of London University, and now named the University of Ghana, Legon.
 He conducted his postgraduate research in London and Bristol, under the pioneer British mycologist, Michael Francis Madelin, who had made a name for himself, studying biological phenomena in slime moulds and conidial fungi in tropical environments.
 In 1963, Clerk was awarded a doctorate in botany with a specialty in fungal physiology from Imperial College London.

 George C. Clerk was a committed advocate of STEM education at the pre-tertiary level.
 He taught biology at an all-boys boarding school, Prempeh College in Kumasi, Ghana between 1956 and 1959.
 Moreover, G. C. Clerk taught the microbiology of fermentation, including the biochemistry behind beer-making; paradoxically, he voluntarily practised teetotalism.
-Outside the life sciences, he taught math to adult education students.
+Outside the life sciences, he taught maths to adult education students.
 Such was his adeptness at crisscrossing varied disciplines that much later at the university, he would also teach a required module on the history and philosophy of science to third-year undergraduates.

 In his half-century research career, Clerk made important contributions to botany, ecology, fungal science and plant pathology.
 In the early 1960s, he was a research officer of the Plant Services Division of the Ministry of Agriculture.
 G. C. Clerk joined the botany faculty of the University of Ghana in August 1964.
 His groundbreaking work on the fungal causes of the black pod disease in cocoa resulted in a Fulbright Research Fellowship at the University of California, Riverside in the United States in the early 1970s.
 In California, George Clerk further investigated the disease mechanism of fungi using transmission electron microscopy.
 He wrote high school textbooks in ecology, statistical analysis and interpretation of biological data.
 Also, he authored university-level books, including his major work, “Crops and their diseases in Ghana,” published in 1974 by the Ghana Publishing Corporation, Tema and for which he received the 1982 Ghana Book Award by the Ghana Book Developing Council of the Ministry of Education in Accra.
 He co-contributed to the African Encyclopedia, first published by Oxford University Press in 1974.
 He was the sole Fellow to be inducted into the learned society, the Ghana Academy of Arts and Sciences in the year 1973 - his annus mirabilis.